30 Most Effective Bible Verses About Hunting

 This list includes animals that could be hunted and eaten.
 It demonstrates the role of hunting in dietary laws and distinguishes between clean and unclean animals.

-READ ALSO 30 Powerful Bible Verses About Transformation
+READ ALSO 30 Beautiful Bible Verses About Speaking In Tongues

 15. Genesis 21:20